Alexia Putellas: Media depictions of Putellas

 In 2022, Putellas was given an overall rating of 92 in the football simulation video game FIFA 23, the highest rating in the game for any player, including men.
 When the franchise rebranded in 2023, releasing EA Sports FC 24 as the next installment, Putellas had the joint-highest overall rating, at 91.
-Her player card's total statistics in FC 24 made her the highest-rated Ultimate Team player in the history of the franchise; as the first game with women's players available in Ultimate Team mode, Putellas' rating received some criticism from gamers who do not watch women's football.
+Her player card's total statistics in FC 24 made her the highest-rated Ultimate Team player in the history of the franchise; as the first game with women's players available in Ultimate Team mode, Putellas' rating received some criticism from gamers who were not interested in women's football.

 The first song on Brazilian band Skank's 2014 album Velocia is a tribute to Putellas.
 Titled "Alexia", it was inspired by her viral goal in the 2013 Copa de la Reina final and compares her to global icons including Messi, and Catalan icons Antoni Gaudí and Joan Miró, as well as commenting on her style of play.
 The band visited Putellas in Barcelona to play her the song and seek her approval before releasing it.
 The 2023 song "Alexia Putellas" by Ochoa featuring Laüra Bonsai is also named for her.

 For Holy Week 2022, Easter monas depicting her in some way were the most popular design of mona in Catalonia, overtaking Messi designs.
+Putellas is one of the prominent Catalan women, along with teammate Bonmatí, showcased in the SX3 animated series Superheroïnes.
+A fiction biopic of Putellas' life, Alexia, written by Valentina Viso and Dani González, and directed by Lucía Alemany, is set to begin filming in 2026 and premiere in 2027.

 Bibliography and filmography

-Putellas is the author of a pseudo-autobiographical children's book series, Alexia Superfutbolista, with three books as of 2022.
-She has been featured in various miniseries documenting female footballers, including the 2021 Rakuten TV Campeonas, the 2022 Barça TV+ Queens of the Pitch, and the third episode of UEFA's 2023 Equals.
-Putellas is one of the prominent Catalan women, along with teammate Bonmatí, showcased in the SX3 series Superheroïnes.
+Putellas is the author of a pseudo-autobiographical children's book series, Alexia Superfutbolista, with three books.
+She has been featured in various miniseries documenting female footballers.
 There have been two series focused on Putellas exclusively, both released in 2022: TV3's La nit d'Alèxia and Amazon Prime Video's Alexia: Labor Omnia Vincit.
 The latter was nominated for the International Emmy Award for Best Sports Documentary, the only Spanish nominee at the 51st International Emmy Awards.
+In 2025, Netflix documentary It's All Over: The Kiss That Changed Spanish Football, also featuring Putellas and named for her words, won at the 53rd International Emmy Awards in this category.